systut/beaverbot/README.md

 ### Robot control system

-Tractor part of Nitrabot is an autonomous mobile robot (AMR) whose movement is based on two separately driven wheels placed on either side of the robot body.
+Tractor part of Beaverbot is an autonomous mobile robot (AMR) whose movement is based on two separately driven wheels placed on either side of the robot body.
 Velocity commands could be sent to robot via the interface device using serial communication.

  [robot_communication](src/beaverbot_communication/src/beaverbot_communication/robot_communication.cpp) node in [beaverbot_communication](src/beaverbot_communication/) package is responsible for commucating with the robot.
 The velocity command published on `/cmd_vel` topic will be sent to the robot via interface devices.
 Concurrently, the rotary encoder data and battery's condition also be published respectively into `/encoder` and `/battery` topics.